malbertzard/dotfiles/nvim/.config/nvim/README.md

     - [WIP](#wip)
 <!--toc:end-->

+## Goal
+This is my personal Config but this also can be used as a template for anyone.
+I use this as a full IDE replacment and it works great.

+This was and allways will be a work in progress as my job and prefrences change.

 ## Install Neovim 0.7

 You can install Neovim with your package manager e.g. brew, apt, pacman etc.. but remember that when you update your packages Neovim may be upgraded to a newer version.